irmen/prog8/docs/source/libraries.rst

 - drawing individual pixels
 - drawing lines, rectangles, filled rectangles, circles, discs

-This library is available both on the C64 and the Cx16.
+This library is available both on the C64 and the cx16.
 It uses the ROM based graphics routines on the latter, and it is a very small library because of that.
-That also means though that it is constrained to 320*200 resolution on the Cx16 as well.
-Use the ``gfx2`` library if you want full-screen graphics or non-monochrome drawing (only on Cx16).
+On the cx16 there's also the ``gfx2`` library if you want full-screen graphics or non-monochrome drawing.
 See below for that one.

 Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/c64/graphics.p8>`_ to see what's in there.
 (Note: slight variations for different compiler targets)